 The capping of aggregate bandwidth is by design.
-Each viewer instance has a bandwidth cap for non-primary streams of 4Mbps.
-In scenarios where you know your aggregate will exceed 4Mbps you should either publish with simulcast, or use a lower bitrate such that the total is not above the limit i.e. if you are going to display eight non-primary streams, use less than 500kbps for each.
+Each viewer instance has a bandwidth cap of 12Mbps.
+In scenarios where you know your aggregate will exceed 12Mbps you should either publish with simulcast or use a lower bitrate such that the total is not above the limit i.e. if you are going to display six streams, use less than 2Mbps for each.
+If you publish a main source at 13Mbps, then no other sources will be sent.

 Comments